First-Year Seminar Course List

 Course Description

-In this course, the focus will be a lack of focus.
-Instead of one marathon topic, we’ll cover a smattering: from image-based poetry to indie movies; voice-driven fiction to edgy memoirs; redefining work culture to social justice movements; the perils of social media to inspirational Ted Talks; and…what else?
-A random journey toward collective growth and awareness by asking big questions about some of life’s many topics.
+In this course, our focus will be a lack of focus.
+Instead of one long marathon topic, let’s cover a shotgun smattering of topics: from image-based poetry to indie movies, from discovering life’s meaning to finding purpose in small moments, from voice-driven fiction to edgy memoirs, from redefining work culture to social movements, from graffiti art to street theatre, the perils of social media to inspirational Ted Talks to who knows what else… Let’s define our time together by taking a random and organic journey towards collective growth and awareness by asking big questions about some of life’s many topics.

 Instructor(s)